BuckWoody/PresentationsAndBlogs/SQLtoPostgres/02_-_Data_Types_and_Schema_Design.md

 FROM authors
 WHERE contract = 0;    -- Not under contract

--- If you prefer native PostgreSQL BOOLEAN semantics, you can cast:
-SELECT au_fname, au_lname, contract::boolean
-FROM authors
-WHERE contract::boolean = TRUE;

 -- In SQL Server you would write: WHERE contract = 1 -- PostgreSQL BOOLEAN short form (WHERE is_active) has no SQL Server equivalent, -- but it is available if you convert the column type to BOOLEAN.